Dartmouth-Data-Analytics-Core/RNA-seq-Primary-Data-Analysis-workshop-June-2021/README.md

 <img src="figures/logo.jpg" width="250" height="140" >

 ### Workshop goals:
-- Develop a working understanding of the analytical workflow for a modern RNA-seq experiments
+- Develop a working understanding of the analytical workflow for a modern bulk RNA-seq experiment
 - Build a working knowledge of sample preparation considerations for RNA-seq experiments
 - Learn how to process raw NGS data in FASTQ format to generate a gene expression matrix
 - Learn how to perform a detailed quality control analysis